lcnr/project-const-generics/draft-rfcs/const-evaluatable-checked.md

 ## Requirements

 For this to work, const operations have to be both pure and deterministic, at least when they are used in the type system.

-FIXME: const allocations?
-FIXME: non-det floats, are they are problem?
-We use `ap_float` which is hopefully deterministic.
-FIXME: looking at pointers.
-TODO: let `const-eval` figure this out.
+Using floats during CTFE is fully determinstic.
+So using them inside of the type system is fine.
+CTFE can however produce different results than what would happen on real hardware, but this is not a concern for const generics.

+Other sources of non-determinism are allocations.
+This non-determinism must however not be observed during const-evaluation (TODO: link to const-eval) and is only an issue if allocations leaked into the result.
+This will be prevented by using [val-trees](https://github.com/rust-lang/rust/issues/72396).